 Passwords like those stolen from LinkedIn Corp.
-(LNKD), owner of the world’s biggest professional- networking website, may not lead to many accounts being breached because criminals selling the access codes reap as little as $1.
+(LNKD:US), owner of the world’s biggest professional- networking website, may not lead to many accounts being breached because criminals selling the access codes reap as little as $1.

 That compares with banking passwords, which can fetch $15 to $850 apiece, depending on the account balance, according to Internet security provider Symantec Corp.
-(SYMC) The utility of stolen data varies by site, leading to price differentiation, said Francis deSouza, president of Symantec’s enterprise unit.
+(SYMC:US) The utility of stolen data varies by site, leading to price differentiation, said Francis deSouza, president of Symantec’s enterprise unit.

 Stolen social-network passwords have limited value to thieves because they generally can’t take money directly out of the accounts, deSouza said.
 Hackers blocked from using the passwords on LinkedIn might still use them to infiltrate other sites if users access multiple accounts with the same login, Bloomberg.com reported on its Tech Blog.

 “The reaction coming out of this breach is not to just go change your LinkedIn password -- it’s change your password on any sites where you’ve used the same password,” deSouza said.

 LinkedIn, based in Mountain View, California, said last week that 6.5 million user passwords were posted on a hacker site and the U.S. Federal Bureau of Investigation was working with the company on the security breach.
 LinkedIn said in a June 7 blog post that it hadn’t received any verified reports of unauthorized access to member accounts.
 The company also said it disabled any passwords it found were potentially compromised.

 Hani Durzy, a spokesman for LinkedIn, declined to comment beyond statements made on the company’s blog.

 Customers of CBS Corp.
 (CBS:US)’s Last.fm music site and EHarmony Inc.’s dating site also had passwords stolen last week.
 Both companies suggested that users immediately change their passwords.